wtransporter/data-importer/README.md

 ## Api endpoint

-- api/clients (list of clients grouped by gender)
+- api/clients (list of clients grouped by gender older than 18)

 ## Run project